 As mentioned before, the annual informal list is built up for operational purposes, since it is updated more frequently and also because it contains information on all reporting ports: the ports of the EU Member States, the ports of the EFTA countries (Iceland and Norway) and the ports of the participating Candidate Countries (Montenegro and Turkey).
-The annual informal list also contains additional information useful for data compilation purposes.
+The annual informal list also contains additional information useful for data compilation purposes (e.g. MCA and port codes for non-EU countries with more than one MCA like Mexico, United States or Canada).